Donation of Pepin: Military actions

 A follis coin of King Aistulf, dating from 749 to 756.

 In the spring of 755, Pepin summoned the army to muster at Braisne-sur-Vesle.
 He sent envoys ahead to offer Aistulf an indemnity if he restored the Roman territories he had taken in violation of his treaties.
 The Frankish army crossed the Mont Cénis and defeated the Lombard army near Susa.
-Defeated, Aistulf submitted to some form of Frankish overlordship and promised under oath to return Ravenna and the other cities he had occupied to the Pope.
+Aistulf submitted to some form of Frankish overlordship and promised under oath to return Ravenna and the other cities he had occupied to the Pope.
 The peace treaty was signed by the "Romans, Franks, and Lombards" without direct reference to the Empire.

 As soon as the Frankish army left Italy, Aistulf disregarded the treaty.
 On 1 January 756, he put Rome under siege.
-The Pope appealed to the Franks.
+The Pope appealed to the Franks in a series of letters to Pippin about the Lombard threat, which includes the pope claiming that "a good name," or title "means to dispute with all energy for the enhancement of the holy Church of God," since God favors those who are "loyal adherents and defenders of his holy Church."
+Recorded by the Codex Carolinus, the letters detail the pope's perspective of the Lombard presence.
+In 755, one letter to Pippin describes the pope's motives for writing, prompted by the "many trials" of Rome due to the "wicked King Aistulf of the Lombards."
+The pope references the Quierzy document, established in 754, mentioning that "through a charter of donation" the king's "goodness has been confirmed that restitution should be made."
+He urges the king that "hasten to restore and hand over to blessed Peter" what was promised in the donation, and what the king "once promised blessed Peter."
+In a separate letter addressed on February 24, 756, he mentions how the earlier peace treaty established after Pippin first came to the pope's aid has been "overthrown" by Aistulf.
+Rome, he mentions, is surrounded by the Lombards, and have set fire to the "churches of God, casting the most holy images of the saints into the fire."
+The pope is imploring Pippin to come to their aid again, asking him not to abandon Rome so that the Lord does not abandon him, with "all possible haste and the greatest speed."
+The letters from Pope Stephen II to the Frankish king Pippin III regarding the increasing threat of Lombard invasion are "crucial sources for the commencement and early years of the Franco-papal alliance" and "the emergence of the Papal States."

 After three months, Aistulf abandoned the blockade.
 In April, a Frankish army invaded Italy again and defeated the Lombards.
 Aistulf was forced to give hostages and pay annual tribute to the Franks.
 He also had to promise in writing to return the occupied territories to the Pope.